mikepb/go-swim/docs/data-structures.md

 The `Ping` message is sent to probe a node's status.
 The `IndirectPing` message is sent to third-party nodes to indirectly probe an unresponsive node.
 The `Ack` message is returned by a directly probed node.
 The `IndirectAck` is returned by the intermediate node serving an indirect probe.
 The `LocalTime` field in`Ping` and `Ack` contain the sending node's local time and are used to estimate the round-trip time.

 The `AliveMessage`, `SuspectMessage`, and `DeadMessage` messages are rebroadcast by receiving nodes up to `RetransmitMult * log(N+1)` times.
 Messages that have an incarnation number less than the last known incarnation number for the respective nodes are not rebroadcast.
-The `JoinMessage` is interpreted as an `AliveMessage` by receiving nodes and additionally instructs the receiving nodes to send an `AliveMessage` describing itself to the sender.
+Nodes broadcast a self-referencing `AliveMessage` after adding detecting that a new node has joined and after every `AliveMult * RetransmitMult * log(N+1)` protocol periods to ensure that all nodes eventually learn of all other nodes.

 Multiple messages are bundled together in a packet and sent as a single addressed unit.
 See the previous section on the `Transport` interface for more details.